 - Sponsorship agreement must be completed by new sponsors when they send their first student to Curtin.
 Only one agreement is required between the sponsor and Curtin and is valid for five years from the date it is signed unless a shorter period of validity is otherwise mutually agreed by both parties in writing.
 If the sponsoring body does not return the Sponsorship Agreement to Curtin International, the student will be liable for payment of their own tuition fees.

 When you arrive at Curtin

-It is important for all new sponsored students to report to the ISSU at Curtin International (Bentley Campus, Building 102) as soon as you arrive to meet your delegated Sponsored Student Officer who will assist you throughout your studies and liaise with your sponsor.
+It is important for all new sponsored students to report to the ISSU at Curtin International (Perth Campus, Building 102) as soon as you arrive to meet your delegated Sponsored Student Officer who will assist you throughout your studies and liaise with your sponsor.

 The ISSU provides the following services (at no extra charge) for sponsors and sponsored students:

 - Individual case management.
 Students and sponsors will have access to a delegated sponsored student officer regarding any issues that arise during their studies.
 Sponsored student officers can liaise between the student, sponsor and Curtin.

 - annual research progress reports

 - pastoral support for the families of sponsored students, including assistance in obtaining schooling for school aged dependants

 - social events including an informal sponsored student graduation.